dave45678/Lesson15/JavaEE/Lesson10.md

 # Lesson 10 - Complete data life cycle – input, update, list, detail, delete

+## Learning Objectives
+* Create dynamic web application
+* Add a servlet to the dynamic web application
+* Add a JSP (Java Server Page)
+* Connect to the mySQL database using JPA
+* Retrieve existing data from the database as an ArrayList in the servlet
+* Create a  JSP to show a single record in the database
+* Create a web form to add a record to the database
+* Create a web form to update a record in the database
+* Create a JSP to list the data in the database
+* Use JSTL to loop through and display all the records
+* Add a button to the list of data to allow users to delete a record

 ## The Walkthrough

 1. Create a Java Dynamic Web Application
 	* Name it Lesson10
 	* Hit next until you finish the wizard, and then wait until it's done.

-2. Add the Java Archive Files (JARs) to your project
+2. Copy the Java Archive Files (JARs) to your project
-   * JAR files contain code developed by third parties
-	 * JAR files contain classes which add functionality to your application
-	 * JAR files must be in your program's class path.
-	 >Place JAR files in the folder ```WebContent\WEB-INF\lib``` so your program will >locate the classes in the JAR files
+  * Place JAR files in the folder ```WebContent\WEB-INF\lib``` so your program will locate the classes in the JAR files
   * We will be working with the following JAR files for accessing the data with JPA:
 	  * eclipselink.jar
 		* javax.persistence_2.1.0.v201304241213.jar
 		* mysql-connector-java-5.1.42-bin.jar

 	* We will be working with the following JAR files for using JSTL (Java Standard Tag Library)
 			* taglibs-standard-impl-1.2.5.jar
 			* javax.servlet.jsp.jstl-api-1.2.1.jar

-> In computer programming, a third-party software component is a reusable software component developed to be either freely distributed or sold by an entity other than the original vendor of the development platform.
-(Source: Wikipedia, https://en.wikipedia.org/wiki/Third-party_software_component)

-2. Add the persistence.xml file
+3. Add the ```persistence.xml``` file
- * Create a folder under the Java src folder called META-INF
+ * Create a folder under the Java ```src``` folder called ```META-INF```
- * In the META-INF folder, add a new file called persistence.xml
+ * Right-click on the ```src\META-INF``` folder and select the menu option to add a new file.
+Call it ```persistence.xml```
- * Copy the XML code as shown below.
+ * Copy the XML formatted code shown below.

  ```java
  <?xml version="1.0" encoding="UTF-8"?>